 - Campagnutta E, Cannizzaro R. Percutaneous endoscopic gastrostomy (PEG) in palliative treatment of non-operable intestinal obstruction due to gynecologic cancer: a review.
 Eur J Gynaecol Oncol.
 2000; 21:397-402.

 Version History: This Fast Fact was originally edited by David E Weissman MD and published in August 2004.
-Current version re-copy-edited in April 2009; web-sites updated; revised again July 2015.
+It was re-copy-edited in April 2009; July 2015; and then underwent a more substantive update by Richard V Guthrie DO and Lisa A Rotellini-Coltvet MA, MMS, PA-C.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.